gura-lang/gura-lang.github.io/library-reference/chapter-04.md

 The argument <code>num</code> specifies the number of elements to be generated.
 If omitted, it would generate the value infinitely.
 </p>
 <p>
 In default, this returns an iterator as its result value.
-Specifying the following attributes would convert it into other formats:
+Specifying the following attributes would customize the returned value:
 </p>
 <ul>
 <li><code>:iter</code> ..
 An iterator.
 This is the default behavior.</li>